vanja-ivancevic/Old-School-Forge_Patch-only/README.md

 **Note:** This is a patch for the main Forge Shandalar adventure game, which can be found here: [https://github.com/Card-Forge/forge](https://github.com/Card-Forge/forge)

 All enemy decks have been reimagined for this old-school experience!
 The initial decklists were developed by a complex multi-AI-agent framework, and continue to be refined through playtesting.
+At least 30-40 decks have been manually reviewed and improved - including all the boss decks.

 **Tested Version:** This patch has been tested and is intended for **forge-2.0.03**.
 Compatibility with other versions is not guaranteed.